CalebFunderburk/Tech-Blog/README.md

 ### Features

-* Tech Talk was developed using the MVC Paradigm: Sequalize is used to manage the databse while Handlebars.js allows for the display of dynamic data to users.
+* Tech Talk was developed using the MVC Paradigm: Sequelize is used to manage the database while Handlebars.js allows for the display of dynamic data to users.
 * The application also uses the express-session npm package to authenticate user sessions and conditionally render content on the page.
 * Because this application runs on an Express.js server, it has been deployed using Heroku.